Babun9348/Phishing-Email-Analysis/README.md

 - Practical usage of **email header analysis tools** to detect forged sender info and authentication failures.
 - The creation of a **professional security report** summarizing technical and social cues of phishing attempts.

----

-## 📌 Note

-This exercise is for **educational and training purposes only**.
-The email content and headers are **simulated** but modeled on real-world phishing tactics.
-Do not attempt to interact with any links shown in the phishing content.

----

-## 📬 Submission

-To complete the task, submit this GitHub repository link via the official internship form.